Our vision:

 How do I find more information about water rights in Washington?

-There are special well drilling restrictions in the Island Lake area.
+If you live in the Island Lake Aquafer, there are special well drilling restrictions in the Island Lake area.

 What about abandoned wells?
 Do they need to be decommissioned?